- Levels Taught:

 - August 2008

 I teach in my studio in Plainsboro, NJ.
 I do not offer in-home lessons because I am not able to fit all my students into my schedule if I have to account for driving time.
-I am currently available on Mondays from 3 pm to 5 pm, on Wednesdays from 3 pm to 4:30pm, and on Fridays from 3 pm to 4:15 pm.
+I am currently available on Tuesdays from 3-4:45, Wednesdays from 3-4:30, Thursdays from 3-4, and on Fridays from 3-3:45.

 My name is very unusual, so some students have difficulty pronouncing it.
 You pronounce the "y" as in "sky" and the "the" as in "breathe".
 My name has only one syllable.
 Don't worry if you're still having trouble with it--I'll help you out at our first lesson.